 When drivers and pedestrians do not follow the rules of the road they are putting themselves in danger of physical injuries and civil penalties.

 In both Pennsylvania and New Jersey there are penalties for wrongdoing.
 If a police officer is present when a driver violates the rules, a driver should receive community service, points on their driver’s license, and a fine.
 For pedestrians, tickets can be issued.
 And this is solely on a violation being witnessed by law enforcement.
 If there is an accident as a result of the violations, there is liability to consider as well.

 Pedestrian injuries that could result in personal injury claims include:

 - Traumatic brain injuries and death

 Everyone needs to be aware of their surroundings when using roads, pedestrians and motorists alike.
 When you are crossing a road on foot, always look both ways, even in circumstances when you have the right-of-way.
 Staying alert, being sure you are not looking at your phone or texting while walking, can help in avoiding injuries.

 When a pedestrian accident happens, there can be questions about legal rights, liability, and how to file a claim.
 A Pennsylvania accident attorney can provide answers.

 Were you hit by a vehicle when you were crossing the street?
 Do you have questions about who is liable for your injuries?
 Let our lawyers take care of the details so you can focus on healing.
 Call the lawyers at Kardos, Rickles & Hand today and learn more about your rights to compensation after a pedestrian accident.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.